"Magnificent Travels through Nepal & Tibet"

 Remember that, the latitude of Nepal is between 26°C and 30°C so it will warm at the lower elevations (short and T-shirt) while nights will be cool to cold depending on the elevation.
 Daytime temperatures will be around 15°C at the lower elevations (20°C on spring trip) and between 5°C and 10°C at our highest elevations.
 Temperatures at night will in general be cool, ranging from 0°C to 5°C except for the nights in the upper Buri Gandaki.
 Below freezing temperatures – 5°C (or even down to – 10°C on fall trips) may occur at our two highest camps during the night, although the temperature rapidly climbs once the sun reaches our camp.
 The weather at this time of year is generally sunny, with the day often starting out cloudless.
 During some of the afternoon, clouds start to build up but only rarely lead to rain or snow (fall trip only) in the late afternoon or evening.
 Cloudy weather and precipitation are more likely for spring trips than fall trips.

 Personal gear will be carried by porters.
 Porters can carry two members’ duffel bags.
 Since their load is 25 kg, this means that your duffel cannot exceed twelve kilo.
-Tents are provided and are carried separately.
-You will be expected to share your tent with one other person.
+You will be accommodated at private tea house lodges during the trek.
+You will be expected to share your lodge room with one other person.

 This trip will be led by one of our senior guide who speaks good English.
 The guides, besides making sure you do not get lost, are responsible for supervising the porters and evening camp.
 We will have one guide in front, one in the rear and two who float throughout the group.
 We are sure to have a variety of ethnic groups on our staff, but primarily Rais and Tamangs.